-No other nation slaughters Fin whales and there has not been a Blue Whale harpooned by anyone for the last fifty years until this one harpooned by Hvalur 8.
+No other nation – not even Japan nor Norway -- slaughters Fin whales, and there has not been a Blue whale harpooned by anyone for the last fourty years until this one harpooned by Hvalur 8.

-Loftsson has committed a blatant crime and he has done so with impunity.
-Not only that, his whaling station crew posed for photos next to and even on top of the whale in a sign they knew very well this was a rare Blue whale.
-Then, presumably without reporting the Blue whale to authorities Loftsson ordered his crew to butcher the whale just like it was another Fin whale – the meat, skin, blubber and bone all now mixed in with the Fin whales previously caught to hide his crime – or maybe being hidden from potential inspections by the authorities.
+Loftsson’s whaling station crew posed for photos next to and even on top of the whale in a sign they knew very well this was a rare Blue whale.
+Then Loftsson ordered his crew to butcher the whale just like it was another Fin whale – the meat, skin, blubber and bone all now mixed in with the Fin whales previously caught, which will make it difficult or impossible to locate during potential inspections by the authorities.

 The International Whaling Commission (IWC) has outlawed all commercial whaling activities.
 Blue whales and Fin whales are protected by the Convention on International Trade in Endangered Species (CITES).